All the home goods you should buy at Way Day, Wayfair's biggest sale of the year - CNN Underscored

 Perfect for roasting marshmallows, this wood-burning fire pit is an ideal patio addition for three seasons of the year: When the weather starts to cool, build a fire to squeeze the last few hours out of the day outside.

-Denmark 10-Piece Aluminum Non-Stick Cookware Set ($149.06, originally $179.99; wayfair.com)
+Denmark 10-Piece Aluminum Nonstick Cookware Set ($149.06, originally $179.99; wayfair.com)

 This is officially some of the prettiest cookware we’ve seen (Danes have a thing for design, after all).
 And at this price point and with these rave ratings, we’re basically out of excuses for not adding it to our carts.